xurizaemon/tokimeki-unfollow/README.md

 Server-side, there are 3 main elements, that `server.js` uses from `routes/`:
 - `twitter-login.js` handles Twitter authentication.
 Uses cookies to store login session info.
 - `twitter-api.js` has endpoints for the clientside to talk to Twitter through the server.
 This way, we can store the authentication stuff securely in the cookies/`🔑.env` and not expose them in the client.
 - `db.js` has endpoints that use SQLite3 to save progress and sync that progress across any browser someone logs in from.
+It stores data in a hidden `.data/` folder.

 ### Client
 There are two main pages that people will load:
 - **Logged-out 'home page'**: is built from `views/index.pug` and `views/layout.pug`. *I probably should've just been an HTML, but I didn't know that Vue didn't play well with Pug until after I implemented Pug.*
+  - Also, this should probably just be part of the Vue app, but #scopecut
 - **Main application**: which starts with `public/views/review.html` and uses `public/client.js` to define the main Vue application, data, and logic.
   - `review.html` then includes a variety of Vue components defined in `public/views`, from the `intro` and `finish` screen, to the `tweets` widget.